 5.12 a list of URLs starting with a referring site, your activity on Our Site, and the site you exit to;

 6.1 All personal data is processed and stored securely, for no longer than is necessary in light of the reason(s) for which it was first collected.
-We will comply with Our obligations and safeguard your rights under the [Data Protection Act 2018] OR [GDPR] at all times.
+We will comply with Our obligations and safeguard your rights under the Data Protection Legislation at all times.
 For more details on security see section 7, below.